ACE: USFWS National Trail Inventory Field Team Members Nationwide/Traveling ***AmeriCorps Eligible

 - Continuous travel to national wildlife refuges and national fish hatcheries across the nation, spending on average 1-3 days at each location.

 - Conduct daily trail inventory activities: walking, bicycling, or driving trails in all weather and recording trail data (e.g., location, length, slope, condition, deficiencies) using GPS-enabled technology.

 - Provide appropriate documentation (photos, data points, reports) of trail features.

-- Coordinate with the ACE Trail Inventory Team and others to ensure data is complete and accurate and delivered in the required format by determined deadlines.
+- Coordinate with the ACE Trail Inventory Team, station staff, and others to ensure data is complete and accurate and delivered in the required format by determined deadlines.

 - Participate in check-in calls with the ACE Trail Inventory Team to report progress and discuss obstacles.

 - Assist in processing field data and other project-related tasks.